Bishoftu: History

 Bishoftu Technical High School was established in 1958 with a 5-year course for boys 12–15 years of age.
 An Evangelical College had been founded two years before, which was a joint undertaking of Swedish, Norwegian, and German Evangelical missions.
 The Evangelical College's first headmaster was Sven Rubenson.
 The Animal Health Assistants Training School was established in Bishoftu in 1963, with financial support by the United Nations Special Fund.

 The artist Lemma Tesefa Kesime was born (1956) in Bishoftu.
 He studied at the Art School 1972-1974 and received his M.A. from the Soviet Union in 1983.
 Returning to Ethiopia, Lemma Tesefa became a teacher at the art school in Addis Ababa.
 Bishoftu was also the favored weekend retreat of Emperor Haile Selassie, who built a palace in the town, named "Fairfield" after his wartime home in exile in the town of Bath, England.

 Armed forces of the Ethiopian People's Revolutionary Democratic Front bypassed the capital and occupied Bishoftu in May, 1991, bringing order to the area after the collapse of the Mengistu government, taking control of what remained of the Soviet-supplied Air Force.
 The airbase was also used to detain several dozen senior military officers after the capture of the capital.

 On 2 October 2016 at Irreechaa celebration security forces fired tear gas at protesters forcing them to panic and as a result 52 people lost their lives after falling into ditches around Lake Hora.

 On 10 March 2019, Ethiopian Airlines Flight 302 crashed near the town of Bishoftu.
+All 157 people aboard perished.